Tak783/healthmax/README.md

 # HealthMax.AI – README

 * Simple health metrics dashboard app to display data from user input and Apple Health
-* In the future, will connect to OpenAI/Claude/Gemini to give the user tips on how to maximise their health
+* Connects to OpenAI to give the user tips on how to maximise their health
+* Has an Apple Watch Companion app  "Max Calorie Burner"

 ## 🚀 Highlights